 The retail sales tax is Washington’s principal tax source.
 Local retail sales and use taxes provide important funding sources for local governments, including the City of Edmonds.
 Sales and use taxes are collected by the state Department of Revenue.
 The state portion is deposited in the state General Fund.
 City and county taxes are returned to the local governments.
 Specifically designated taxes must be used to operate the program(s) they fund.
 The Sales and Use tax rate collected within the City of Edmonds = .095 (City of Edmonds = .030 and the State of Washington = .065)

 This tax is imposed on utilities.
 Typical business activities affected by this tax are telephone, cellular, gas, electric, cable and garbage.
 The rate is 6%.
-City-operated utilities (water, wastewater / sewer, and stormwater) also are subject to a utilities tax of 11.5%.
+City-operated utilities (water, wastewater / sewer, and stormwater) also are subject to a utilities tax.
+The Utility Taxes for the Water System is 18.7%, Sewer System is 10.0% and Stormwater System is 10.0%.

 Business Incentives in Edmonds